aaayusharyal/aaayusharyal/README.md

 - 👋 Hi, I’m Aayush Aryal.
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Machine Learning and Artificial Intelligence.

 - 📫 How to reach me aryalayush86@gmail.com